vivthai/PGcrimes/README.md

 ## Server API

 ### Endpoints

 #### PUT:
 * PUT requests can be submitted to /api
-* PUT request must be in json form and conform to the parameters set by the database (Contact Us form)
-* PUT requests return a conformation string or an error message once completed

 #### GET:
 * GET requests can be retrieved from /api
-* GET request retrieve a list of JSON objects containing PG crimes information from the database
+* GET requestS retrieve a list of JSON objects containing PG crimes information from the database
+* GET requests return a conformation string or an error message once completed

 #### POST:
 * POST is used to send data to our server to update our database (Data page)